10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 2. Basis of presentation

 These unaudited interim condensed consolidated financial statements reflect all adjustments, consisting solely of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods presented.
-The results of operations for the three and nine months ended September 30, 2022 and 2023 are not necessarily indicative of results that can be expected for a full year.
-These unaudited interim condensed consolidated financial statements follow the same significant accounting policies as those described in the notes to the audited consolidated financial statements of the Company for the year ended December 31, 2022, except for the new accounting guidance adopted during the period (Note 13).
+The results of operations for the three and six months ended June 30, 2023 and 2024 are not necessarily indicative of results that can be expected for a full year.
+These unaudited interim condensed consolidated financial statements follow the same significant accounting policies as those described in the notes to the audited consolidated financial statements of the Company for the year ended December 31, 2023.

 All amounts expressed in these condensed consolidated financial statements of the Company and the accompanying notes thereto are expressed in thousands of U.S. dollars, except for share data and where otherwise indicated.
 References to “$” are to U.S. dollars and references to “C$” and “CAD” are to Canadian dollars.